Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Learning with a Single Operator and Group Symmetry

 \paragraph{Permutations} Full set of permutations of the $n$ entries of the signal with $\ntransf=n!$ elements.
-This group can model permutations of a masking operator, exchangeable distributions~\cite{eaton1989group} or \red{patches in an image}.
+This group can model permutations of a masking operator, exchangeable distributions~\citep{eaton1989group} or \red{patches in an image}. \JT{Commonly-used separable distributions~\citep{guo2015near} are also permutation invariant.}.
 This is a significantly larger group (it contains all the rest as subgroups), where $J=2$, $s_1=c_1=1$ for the subspace spanned by $[1,\dots,1]^{\top}$ and its complement $s_2=n-1$ with $c_2=1$.
 Here, $F$ is given by any unitary matrix whose first column is the constant vector $[\frac{1}{\sqrt{n}},\dots,\frac{1}{\sqrt{n}}]^{\top}$.